Ethan1709/holbertonschool-validation/module3_task3/DEPLOY.md

 ## What is in the archive and how unarchive it

-* the archive is latest build and the api binary
+* the archive contains the latest build and the api binary.
-* to unarchive :
+  The archive can be found under either in uploads or releases if a tags is used v1.0.0
-  * run the command: unzip awesome-website.zip
+* add the archive awesome-website.zip to the release 1.0.0

 ## What are the commands to start and stop the application